tarsil/cookiecutter-flask/README.md

 # {{ cookiecutter.description }} - {{ cookiecutter.project_name }}

 * This template uses basic Flask [here](https://flask.palletsprojects.com/en/1.1.x/quickstart/)
-* The requirements are located in `requirements.txt`
+* The requirements are located in `requirements.txt` and you can locally run `make requirements`.
+It will install the dev requirements as well.
 * Uses cookiecutter to generate the template project

 ## Requirements